 We record interest income on an accrual basis to the extent that we expect to collect such amounts.
 For loans and debt securities with contractual PIK interest, which represents contractual interest accrued and added to the loan balance that generally becomes due at maturity, we generally will not accrue PIK interest if the portfolio company valuation indicates that such PIK interest is not collectible.
 We do not accrue as a receivable interest on loans and debt securities if we have reason to doubt our ability to collect such interest.
 Loan origination fees, original issue discount and market discount or premium are capitalized, and we then accrete or amortize such amounts using the effective interest method as interest income.
 We record prepayment premiums on loans and debt securities as interest income.
-Dividend income, if any, is recognized on the ex-dividend date.
+Dividend income, if any, is recognized on an accrual basis to the extent that we expect to collect such amount.